 Maintain community engagement while working with clients.
 Schedule prompts, resources, and discussion starters in advance.

-Yes, Circle has basic post scheduling - you can set a date/time for posts to publish.
-However, it's just a list view with no content calendar, recurring posts, campaign management, or organizational tools.
-For strategic content management (like Buffer), you need a tool like StickyHive.
+Yes, Circle has basic built-in post scheduling - you can set a date/time for posts to publish.
+However, it's just a chronological list view with no content calendar, recurring posts, campaign management, Space filtering, or content repurposing.
+For strategic content management (like Buffer or CoSchedule), you need a tool like StickyHive on top of Circle.

 Yes!
-With StickyHive, you can schedule to multiple spaces within your Circle community simultaneously.
-You can post the same content everywhere or customize for each space.
+With StickyHive, you can schedule to multiple Spaces within your Circle community simultaneously.
+Post the same content to all Spaces, or customize for each Space's audience.
+Circle's native scheduler only posts to one Space at a time.

 Yes!
-If you manage multiple Circle communities, StickyHive lets you schedule one post across all of them, or customize the content for each community from one interface.
+If you manage multiple Circle communities (common for agencies and multi-brand companies), StickyHive lets you schedule one post across all of them, or customize the content for each community.
+Manage everything from one dashboard instead of logging into each Circle separately.

 If you're currently: